Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- In his last outing on Friday against the Washington Nationals, the left-hander went six innings, giving up three earned runs while surrendering seven hits.
+- The righty last appeared on Saturday against the Washington Nationals, when he went six innings, allowing no earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.